SimulPiscator/AirSane/README.md

 link from the main page.

 ### macOS
-When opening Apple Image Capture or similar applications, scanners exported by AirSane should be immediately available.
+When opening 'Image Capture', 'Preview', or other applications using the ImageKit framework, scanners exported by AirSane should be immediately available.
 In 'Printers and Scanners', exported scanners will be listed with a type of 'Bonjour Scanner'.

-If you defined a custom icon for your scanner (see below), note that you will have to use the scanner through Apple Image Capture once before it will be shown with the icon in 'Printers and Scanners'.
+If you defined a custom icon for your scanner (see below), note that you will have to use the scanner through 'Image Capture' once before it will be shown with this icon in 'Printers and Scanners'.
 This seems to be a bug in macOS.

 ### Mopria client on Android
 Until version 1.2.8 of the Mopria client, AirSane scanners would be detected and